 - How can I use the Nmap Scripting Engine?

 What is the Nmap Scripting Engine (NSE)?

-NSE stands for Nmap Scripting Engine, and it’s basically a digital library of Nmap scripts that helps to enhance the default Nmap features and report the results in a traditional Nmap output.
+As explained in our Nmap Cheat Sheet, NSE stands for Nmap Scripting Engine, and it's basically a digital library of Nmap scripts that helps to enhance the default Nmap features and report the results in a traditional Nmap output.

 One of the best things about NSE is its ability to let users write and share their own scripts, so you're not limited to relying on the Nmap default NSE scripts.
 The only requirement for you to write these scripts is that they must be coded using the Lua programming language.

 What can you do with these Nmap scripts?

 With nearly 600 scripts at your fingertips, there's almost no infosec research task you can't accomplish.
 In particular, you'll be able to perform any sort of DNS enumeration, brute force attack, OS fingerprinting and banner grabbing, vulnerability detection and exploitation, backdoor identification, malware discovery, and much more.